baer/ericbaer.com/content/emo-link.md

 <br/>
 [https://emol.ink/😻👩🏿‍🤝‍👨🏾👃🏾🛴👩🏾‍🎨🏍️🤷🏻‍♀🧑🏻‍🎨🧹🚚✋🏽](https://emol.ink/😻👩🏿‍🤝‍👨🏾👃🏾🛴👩🏾‍🎨🏍️🤷🏻‍♀🧑🏻‍🎨🧹🚚✋🏽)
 <br/>
-There are emojis in it, and you probably have some questions like:
+There are emojis in it, and you probably have some questions, so let's take it from the top.

-- You can put emoji in a URL?
+## You can put emoji in an ~URL~ IRI?
-- I like this.
-- Why aren't Unicode URLs everywhere?
-- Did you say this works offline?
-- Why?

-Right.
-Some of those are questions.
-Let's take it from the top.

-## Putting Emoji In An ~URL~ IRI

 In 2005, the IETF decided that some fraction of the Internet may be interested in non-US-ASCII characters in their URIs.
 To do this, they created [Internationalized Resource Identifier (IRI)](https://www.ietf.org/rfc/rfc3987.txt), a protocol that extends the functionality of the Uniform Resource Identifier (URI) to include Unicode characters, including emoji!